Senza-Code/lionlink/README.md

 - Express interest in sessions through a simple interaction
 - Navigate the app using a clear, mobile-first interface

-The design intentionally avoids social-media-style engagement in favor of calm, task-oriented interactions appropriate for academic settings.
+The design intentionally avoids social-media-style engagement in favor of calm, task-oriented interactions aligned with academic contexts.

 ---